WisePH

 The transition to pork happened organically in Pampanga’s pig-farming towns.
 When a pig was butchered, the prime cuts went to the main meal.
 The head, ears, and offal were secondary.
 To avoid waste, cooks boiled these parts until tender, let them cool, then grilled them directly over coals.
 Once cooled again, they chopped everything finely and dressed it with vinegar and chilies.

 That process, boil then grill then chop, is the foundation of original Pampanga sisig.
-The double cooking creates a specific texture: tender inside, slightly charred outside, with enough fat content to carry the sour dressing without drying out.
+As a result, the double cooking creates a specific texture: tender inside, slightly charred outside, with enough fat content to carry the sour dressing without drying out.

 The sizzling plate version came later.
 In the 1970s, Lucia Cunanan of Aling Lucing’s restaurant in Angeles City began serving sisig on a hot cast-iron plate and cracking a raw egg on top.
 That version spread across the country and became what most Filipinos picture when they hear the word.
 But in Pampanga, the original chopped version is still what older cooks make at home.